c0dycode/BL2ModStuff/Lootpools.md

 If there are any mistakes feel free to hit me up on shadow's discord (c0dycode) :)

-Thanks to Shadow's Patch and Discord-Community Especially the_Nocturni who explained it, also Mike and EarthAries who started that conversation where I could get most of the infos from :P
+Thanks to Shadow's Patch and Discord-Community.

+Especially the_Nocturni who explained it, also Mike and EarthAries who started that conversation where I could get most of the infos from :P